Kswin01/seL4-Profiling-Framework/README.md

 This repository demonstrates profiling a simple Ethernet system for the imx8mm_evk board.

+The profiler exists mainly as a user-level component, aimed to be easily integratable into existing systems.
+It requires some minimal kernel changes.

 # Dependencies

 You will need to build the microkit (formerly known as the seL4CP) sdk.